grandma-collaboration/grandma-cookbook/doc2/Transcripts_12.md

 Ensuring Science READY images and photometry values are updated.

 For more information on GW Source Candidates and different types of observation plans, please refer to Sarah’s video, “GW source candidates - Transients (follow-up advocate)”.
-As well, the transcript for this video can be found in Section 7.7.
+As well, the transcript for this video can be found in Section 7.7 (Author EDIT: Now 12.7) .

 Next Section is End of Shift Reports and what they look like.

 **(Section 6: End of Shift Report)**
 The end of shift reports are pretty straight forward and do not need to follow an exact format.
-Examples of a template with a list of telescopes do exist in the manual under Section 4.1, in case you ever need a reminder.
+Examples of a template with a list of telescopes do exist in the manual under Section 4.1 (Author EDIT: Now Section 5.1), in case you ever need a reminder.
 However, end of shift reports do need to include the following, if applicable: name of new alert that occurred during your shift, updates for any previous alerts that were followed up on, telescope teams you contacted, the most recent GCN circulars that occurred during your shift, and any activities in skyportal (such as did you update any tables, comments, candidates, or GCNs on skyportal).
 NOTE: If any of these are not applicable to what occurred during your shift time.
 For example, if there were no new alerts, state “No new alerts.”
 Like I stated before, they should look like what you send in #observations for an alert.